solid-contrib/solid-tutorial-angular/chapter4.md

 *What you will learn*

-* How to embed a JavaScript chess widget in a page
+* How to structure JavaScript in several parts
 * How to watch for changes
 * How to send moves to a Pod in realtime
 * How to add websocket support